Import Pipeline¶

 count: number; // total records for this entity after the import

-items: T[]; // preview of up to 5 most recent records
+items: T[]; // preview of up to 5 records, oldest first

 }